 The heritage of the Sticklin funeral home business continued through the 50s and early 60s under the able direction of Mortimer Sticklin, the son of Charles.
 In 1962, the torch was passed to Mortimer’s oldest son, Don.
 Inspired by the vision of his grandfather, Charles, and deeply moved by a sense of compassion for his fellow man, Don set to work to give substance to his grandfather's dream of a modern, up-to-date facility between Centralia and Chehalis to better serve the community, which had been so intimately connected with the growth of the family business.
 In 1973, with the determination that was characteristic of every generation of Sticklins that preceded him, Don and his wife, Lois, dedicated the new funeral home to the man who started it all, L.J.
 Sticklin.

 When Don Sticklin passed away in 1975, Mortimer came out of retirement and assisted Lois in operating the funeral home until his death in 1981.
 Lois obtained her funeral director’s license under the supervision of Mortimer.

-Today, we’re a member of the Dignity Memorial® network of funeral, cremation and cemetery providers.
-Daniel La Plaunt is the manager of Sticklin Funeral Chapel, and he continues the tradition set by our founders: compassionate, caring service for all families who come through our doors.
+As a member of the Dignity Memorial® network of funeral, cremation and cemetery providers, the Sticklin Funeral Chapel team continues the tradition set by our founders: compassionate, caring service for all families who come through our doors.